suguk1052/stargan-v2/README.md

 ```

 Each generated image is saved as `<orig_name>_XX.png`, where `orig_name` is
 derived from the original filename and `XX` is a 1-based counter.
+When
+reference images are provided, the generator samples random reference styles
+for every output so different source images (and different samples of the same
+source) use varied guidance.

 ## Evaluation metrics
 To evaluate StarGAN v2 using [Fr&eacute;chet Inception Distance (FID)](https://arxiv.org/abs/1706.08500) and [Learned Perceptual Image Patch Similarity (LPIPS)](https://arxiv.org/abs/1801.03924), run the following commands: